edgedb/edgedb/docs/intro/edgeql.rst

 EdgeQL is the query language of Gel.
 It's intended as a spiritual successor to SQL that solves some of its biggest design limitations.
-This page is intended as a rapid-fire overview so you can hit the ground running with EdgeDB.
+This page is intended as a rapid-fire overview so you can hit the ground running with
+|Gel|.
 Refer to the linked pages for more in-depth documentation.

 .. note::